-Part 3: Five Mile Creek
+6. Five Mile Creek

-Some questions for Essendon and Strathmore residents to ponder: where does the water come from for the ponds at Woodlands Park, and where does it go?
+Where does the water come from for the ponds at Woodlands Park, and where does it go?
 Why is there a "green corridor" from these ponds to Napier Street, and another one parallel to Magdala Avenue?
 Why does an open drain suddenly appear just north of Glenbervie Station?
 And then reappear as a stream in a steep gorge east of Pascoe Vale Road?
 The answer to all these questions is, of course, Five Mile Creek, another lost tributary of the Moonee Ponds Creek, now reduced (for the most part) to Main Drain No 4330.

 This modern map of the Main Drains and flood-prone areas gives us an idea of where the creek once flowed.
 There were at least two branches: the main branch began near Orange Grove in Essendon North (west of Bulla Road), then moved through Woodlands Park towards Napier Street.
 A secondary branch began in the flat plateau that is now Essendon Airport - eventually becoming the Magdala Main Drain - and joined the other branch in what is now Salmon Reserve.
 Judging by the topography, perhaps another branch came down from Keilor Road to Woodlands Park.
-(Original Map: SES)